open-socialism/open-socialism-site/introduction.md

 ### The Tribal Model Conclusion

-Reasonable wealth and power inequality based on merit is OK and humans naturally organise this way.
+Reasonable wealth and power inequality based on merit is OK and humans naturally organise in this way.
 Accumulation beyond this is counter productive and leads to extreme and unmerited power centralisation and corruption.

 A key metric of a society is to what degree does self interested behaviour cooincide with the good of the group.
 A more deliberate and organised society, focused on the greater good, like the tribal model may be possible.

-It's also worth noting that we often overstate the selfish nature of humans.
+It's also worth noting that humans are no inherently selfish.
 Humans are social cooperative animals who live in groups.
 Societal systems based on cooperation are not alien to us.

 ## A Cooperative Base System

-What does a cooperative base system mean?
-What are some of the benefits?
-What are some of the issues?

-In essence it means that people primarily work together for the greater good of the group.
+A cooperative base system means that people primarily work together for the greater good of the group.
 There may be elements of competition and selfishness, but these are not the primary mode of operation.

 ### What are the benefits?

 A cooperative system means that through leadership a group can have a directed purpose.
 For example a tribe can decide to migrate if food is depleting in their current area.
 This isn't possible with systems that have everyone working to their own self interest.

-The modern example is climate change, where it is clearly to the groups interest to greatly limit C02 emissions and halt climate change, but executing this is not possible due to individuals acting selfishly.
+The modern example is climate change, where it is clearly to the groups interest to greatly limit C02 emissions and halt climate change, but executing this is not possible due to an individualistic selfish base system.

 The other obvious benefit is a large amount of resources is not wasted through competition.
 For example in capitalism companies spend a large amount of money on marketing, legal battles and also each invent similar technology in isolation.